How Wasteful is Signaling?: Signaling's Waste

 \begin{theorem} Under multiplicative costs: \begin{enumerate} \item The waste ratio $W(\theta)$ is invariant to stakes ($s$) and difficulty ($D(\cdot)$). \item In an isoelastic environment, the waste ratio is constant: for any $\theta>0$, it is

 \end{enumerate} \end{theorem}

+The irrelevance of the difficulty $D$ in the first part of \autoref{thm:constant} is straightforward: since actions are differentiated only through their costs, changing $D(a)$ amounts to relabeling actions without affecting equilibrium costs.\footnote{Given any cost function $C(a,\theta)$, equilibrium costs and waste will be unchanged by relabeling actions.
+Multiplicative costs permit the relabeling to be interpreted as a type-independent change in the cost of an action---the action's ``difficulty''.} The irrelevance to stakes $s$ follows from a two-step decomposition.
+Scaling both stakes and difficulty by $\alpha>0$ is a strategically equivalent game, preserving both equilibrium actions and the waste ratio.
+Scaling difficulty (but not stakes) back down by $1/\alpha$ then leaves equilibrium costs, and hence the waste ratio, unchanged.

-\autoref{e:constant} is a remarkably simple formula for how much surplus is wasted by signaling.
-The textbook example \citep[e.g.][p.~329]{FT91} with $B(\theta)=\theta$ and $C(a,\theta)=a/\theta$ corresponds to $\beta=\sigma=1$, and so it is precisely $50\%$ of the surplus that is dissipated there.
+The theorem's second part provides a remarkably simple formula for how much surplus is wasted by signaling in isoelastic environments.
+The textbook example \citep[e.g.][p.~329]{FT91} with $B(\theta)=\theta$ and $C(a,\theta)=a/\theta$ corresponds to $\beta=\sigma=1$, and so precisely $50\%$ of the surplus is dissipated.
 More generally, only the ratio $\beta/\sigma$ matters; waste is monotonically increasing in $\beta/\sigma$, ranging all the way from $0$ to $1$.
 These directional effects are intuitive.
 Higher $\beta$ means a greater incentive to separate from lower types; the rat race for higher beliefs becomes fiercer and more of the surplus is burned.
 Conversely, higher $\sigma$ confers a stronger relative cost advantage to higher types, so separation requires less waste.
-What is perhaps surprising in \autoref{thm:constant} is the irrelevance of stakes $s$ and difficulty $D(\cdot)$.
-To explain that irrelevance and how isoelasticity delivers a constant waste, we present the theorem's straightforward proof.